nordicmicroalgae/pipeline/README.md

-# Update Nordic Microalgae taxonomic backbone
+# Nordic Microalgae: Data pipeline

-This repository contains R and Python scripts to update the taxonomic backbone of Nordic Microalgae.
+This repository contains R and Python scripts designed to gather the necessary data for updating the taxonomic backbone of Nordic Microalgae.
 The process involves interacting with various APIs and webpages from key sources including [WoRMS](https://www.marinespecies.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/), [AlgaeBase](https://www.algaebase.org/), [GBIF](https://www.gbif.org/), [NORCCA](https://norcca.scrol.net/), and [SHARKdata](https://sharkdata.smhi.se/).
 The taxonomic data pipeline is initiated through the execution of the R Markdown document `update-nua-taxonomy.Rmd`.
+The data is input manually into the [content](https://github.com/nordicmicroalgae/content), which is then integrated into the [backend](https://github.com/nordicmicroalgae/backend).

 ## Prerequisites
 - Python interpreter installed for use in R with the `reticulate` package.
 Refer to [rstudio.github.io/reticulate](https://rstudio.github.io/reticulate/) for details.